ChBhargavKrishna/Online-Booking-System/README.md

 2. Open Spring Tool Suite (STS).
 3. Import the project as a Maven Project.
 4. Make sure Oracle 10g is installed and running.
-5. Update the application.properties with your Oracle DB credentials:
+5. Update the application.properties with your Oracle DB credentials :
 | Edit your Oracle DB details |
 |-----------------------------|
 | `spring.datasource.url=jdbc:oracle:thin:@localhost:1521:orcl` <br> `spring.datasource.username=your_username` <br> `spring.datasource.password=your_password` |